How to Break Down and Understand Japanese Grammar

 This method is also great for translating more complex works such as poems or song lyrics.
 The lyrics below are from the chorus of Radwimps’ Nandemonaiya.
 Japanese lyrics are very difficult to understand, so I don’t recommend using them as a study tool until the advanced level.
 Japanese songs often rely on certain aspects of the language that English doesn’t have, like dropping subjects.

-Now that the main words in the lyrics are translated to English, we can see the grammar of the sentence.
-You’ll notice that the grammar in this example is a more complex, but you should still be able to easily find examples and grammar explanations when you look them up.
+Now that the main words in the lyrics are translated into English, we can see the grammar of the sentence.
+You’ll notice that the grammar in this example is more complex, but you should still be able to easily find examples and grammar explanations when you look them up.

 Here’s the final translated version.
 Translation takes practice, so if you are learning to translate, I recommend comparing your translation to an official one.
 Notice how difficult it is to make the lyrics coherent in English?
 That’s why I use this method for translating complicated texts like poems or lyrics because it helps to break it down into parts.
 Even if you understand a Japanese song, it can be really hard to translate directly.